itzme-deekshith/DSA-Solutions/README.md

 # **DSA Solutions 🚀**

 Welcome to my **Data Structures & Algorithms** repository!
-Here, I upload solutions to various DSA problems.
-The goal is to improve problem-solving skills, optimize solutions, and get feedback from the community.
+This repository contains my solutions to various **LeetCode** problems.
+I solve these problems in Python and continuously improve my approaches.
+Open to feedback and better ideas!

 ## **📌 Repository Structure**
 Each folder contains DSA problems categorized by topic